jabong/solrMongoDBImporter/README.md

 # Solr MongoDB Importer
 Thi is a MongoDB Data Importer for Solr.

+Update：Fixed full import and delta import (backward compatible with Solr3.6)

 ## Features
 * import data from MongoDB to solr